Your next visit

 What?

-CHILD staff will… to measure how fast the pressure wave of blood travels through your arteries as a result of your heart pumping.
+CHILD staff will measure how fast blood travels through your arteries as a result of your heart pumping.
+As you lie down and relax, staff will place a cuff around your leg and gently touch your neck with a flat wand.

 Why?

-To see how stiff your arteries are—a sign of the health of your heart and vascular system (the vessels through which your blood flows).
+To see how elastic and flexible your arteries are, which is a sign of the health of your cardiovascular system – your heart and the vessels through which your blood flows.

 How long?